nafio-nabi/think_like_a_programmer_book_exercises/README.md

-# Think Like a Programmer Book Exercises
+# Think Like a Programmer
+This repository contains the code for the Think Like a Programmer book exercises.